rhysd/actionlint/README.md

 - [Checks](docs/checks.md): Full list of all checks done by actionlint with example inputs, outputs, and playground links.
 - [Installation](docs/install.md): Installation instructions.
 Prebuilt binaries, Homebrew package, building from source, a download script (for CI) are available.
-- [Usage](docs/usage.md): How to use `actionlint` command, the online playground, and integrations with other tools.
+- [Usage](docs/usage.md): How to use `actionlint` command locally or on GitHub Actions, the online playground, and integrations with other tools.
 - [Configuration](docs/config.md): How to configure actionlint behavior.
 Currently only labels of self-hosted runners can be configured.
 - [Go API](docs/api.md): How to use actionlint as Go library.